jaromtia/Great-Vault/00 - notes/Cybersecurity Architecture and Engineering - D488.md

 **Risk tolerance helps the company determine the acceptable level of risk for the mobile application based on its potential impact on the company and its customers**

+A software company uses a structured query language (SQL) database to store customer data, such as names, addresses, and credit card information.
+The IT security team has identified several potential vulnerabilities that could result in a data breach, including SQL injection attacks and weak authentication controls.

+Which risk management strategy can reduce the risk of a data breach?

+**Enforcing strong authentication controls and limiting access to the SQL database to help prevent unauthorized access**

+Which security control will secure a web-based credit monitoring service and protect credit information of consumers in compliance with Fair Credit Reporting Act (FCRA) requirements?

+**Access controls**

+A regional hospital with budget constraints stores critical patient information and medical records on local servers.

+Which type of disaster recovery site will ensure that the hospital can quickly resume operations in case of a disaster?

+**A warm site that is partially equipped with the necessary hardware and software to be operational in a short period of time**

+An e-commerce company is developing a disaster recovery plan and wants to determine how long its systems or applications can be down before causing significant harm to the business.

+What is the term used to describe this metric?

+**Maximum tolerable downtime (MTD)**

+A company's website is a critical component of their business operations.
+However, due to an unexpected disaster, their website is experiencing a high volume of traffic, which is negatively affecting its performance.
+As part of their disaster recovery plan, the company is looking for a solution that can improve website speed and performance.

+Which solution will meet the needs of the company?

+**Content delivery network (CDN)**

+A company is developing its disaster recovery plan and wants to ensure the security of its data, even in the event of a major disaster.
+The IT team is considering using a tool that provides visibility into cloud applications and enforces data security policies.

+Which tool will meet the needs of the company?

+**Cloud access security broker (CASB)**
 ## 🔗 Related links